-Two members of the Socialist Organisation Solidarity (CWI Germany) nd two other left activists are on trial in Lemgo, Germany.
-They are facing accusations by State Security (the police department for “fighting against politically motivated crimes”) and the public prosecutor’s office that, more than four years ago, the accused are alleged to have been responsible for damage to property at the event building in the run-up to a protest rally against the AfD (Alternative for Germany, a right-populist party with a far-right element) organised by the linksjugend (‘solid’) and DIE LINKE (Left Party and its youth section) Lippe.
+Two members of the Socialist Organisation Solidarity (CWI Germany) and two other left activists are on trial in Lemgo, Germany.
+They are facing accusations by State Security (the police department for “fighting against politically motivated crimes”) and the public prosecutor’s office that, more than four years ago, the accused are alleged to have been responsible for damage to property at a building where against the AfD (Alternative for Germany, a right-populist party with a far-right element) planned to meet.
+This was alleged to have occurred during the run-up to a protest rally which the Lippe linksjugend (‘solid’) and DIE LINKE (Left Party and its youth section) were organising against the AfD event.
 Through the inspection of files, the basis for the house searches and the court proceedings has now become known: the State Security is working with a known right-wing extremist activist who has been threatening LINKE members for years.

 The only basis for the proceedings are allegations made by Nick-Patrick S..
 S. was briefly involved with JuCa Libre, a youth café in the premises of the LINKE office, at the end of 2016 before his turn to the right.
 After a short time, however, he was unanimously expelled.
 After his expulsion, Nick-Patrick S. radicalised himself further to the right via the Identitarian Movement and was active in right-wing hooligan groups and the right-wing rocker scene.